Gulf of Mexico Bryde's Whale

 Gulf of Mexico Bryde's (pronounced "broodus") whales are members of the baleen whale family and a subspecies of the Bryde’s whale.
 With likely less than 100 individuals remaining, Gulf of Mexico Bryde’s whales are one of the most endangered whales in the world.
 Recovery of the species is dependent upon the protection of each remaining whale.

-The most significant threats facing Gulf of Mexico Bryde’s whales are energy exploration and development, oil spills and responses, vessel strikes, ocean noise, and entanglement in fishing gear.
-The Gulf of Mexico Bryde’s whale’s small population size and limited distribution increase their vulnerability.
+The most significant threats facing Gulf of Mexico Bryde’s whales are energy exploration and development, oil spills and spill response, vessel strikes, ocean noise, ocean debris, and entanglement in fishing gear.
+The Gulf of Mexico Bryde’s whale’s very small population size and limited distribution increase their vulnerability.

 All Bryde’s whales are protected under the Marine Mammal Protection Act, including the Gulf of Mexico subspecies.
-In 2016, NOAA proposed to list the Gulf of Mexico Bryde’s whale as endangered under the Endangered Species Act.
-This listing would increase efforts to protect and recover the Gulf of Mexico Bryde’s whale.
+In 2019, NOAA listed the Gulf of Mexico Bryde’s whale as endangered under the Endangered Species Act.

-NOAA Fisheries marine mammal surveys have estimated the abundance of Gulf of Mexico Bryde’s whales to be 33 individuals.
-Recently, Duke University researchers estimated abundance to be 44 individuals based on the averages of 23 years of survey data.
-However, given the uncertainty about their existence in the southern Gulf of Mexico (i.e., Mexican and Cuban waters), the team of scientists that conducted the ESA status review believe that there are likely fewer than 100 individual Gulf of Mexico Bryde’s whales, with 50 or fewer being mature individuals.
+NOAA Fisheries marine mammal surveys in 2009 produced an abundance estimate of 33 individual Gulf of Mexico Bryde’s whales .
+Recently, Duke University researchers estimated abundance to be 44 individuals based on the average of 23 years of survey data and whale habitat preferences.
+Given their cryptic nature (i.e., not easily observed/identified) and uncertainty about their existence in the southern Gulf of Mexico (i.e., Mexican and Cuban waters), the team of scientists that conducted the ESA status review believe that there are likely fewer than 100 individual Gulf of Mexico Bryde’s whales, with 50 or fewer being mature individuals.